William-HYWu/William-HYWu.github.io/_pages/about.md

 My research interests lie at the intersection of computer vision and robot learning.
 I'm currently a member of the [ARM Lab](https://arm.robotics.umich.edu) directed by [Prof. Dmitry Berenson](https://berenson.robotics.umich.edu), I'm also working closely with [Dr. Mark Van der Merwe](https://mvandermerwe.github.io) and [Dr. Abhinav Kumar](https://abhinav-kumar-99.github.io).
 At SJTU, I'm deeply engaged in surgical robotics as a research intern at the [SIRIUS Lab](https://banyutong.github.io/sirius_lab_website/), I am especially grateful for the mentorship of [Prof. Yutong Ban](https://people.csail.mit.edu/yban/), and had the honor of learning from and collaborating with [Dr. Johnnson Tsun-hsuan Wang](https://zswang666.github.io).

 **I am actively seeking internships for Spring or Summer 2026 in computer vision and robotics-related areas.
 Please feel free to reach out if you'd like to connect or discuss potential opportunities.
-You can find my resume (Updated 10/17/2025) [here](https://william-hywu.github.io/files/Resume_Haoyang Wu_internship.pdf).**
+You can find my resume (updated 10/17/2025) [here](https://william-hywu.github.io/files/Resume_Haoyang Wu_internship.pdf).**

 # Publications